Advanced Storage and Packaging Solutions for Prosthetic Heart Valves

 Corcym S.r.l., 2023

 Loading a heart valve prosthesis onto a delivery instrument for implantation using a loading system that simplifies the process.
 The loading system has a radially contractible armature that expands and contracts to hold the valve.
 It also has a gripper that engages the valve in an expanded state.
 To load the valve, the gripper is moved to contract the armature, releasing the valve.
-Then the valve is decoupled from the gripper and inserted into the delivery instrument.
+Then, the valve is decoupled from the gripper and inserted into the delivery instrument.
 This allows the valve to be loaded without manually handling it.
 The gripper contracts the armature to hold the valve, and decoupling releases it for insertion.

 Edwards Lifesciences Corporation, 2023

 A prosthetic heart valve holder and packaging that facilitates implantation of the valve by pre-constricting and/or pre-shielding the valve commissure posts to prevent suture looping.
 The holder has flexible legs that can extend through the valve and cover the commissure post tips.
 This allows the holder to shield the posts during implantation without sutures.
-The legs can retract inward to remove the holder after implant.
+The legs can retract inward to remove the holder after the implant.

 Medtronic, Inc., 2023